Loukya-Shivapooja/Kickstarter-analysis/README.md

          2. From the pop-up menu, select Chart Title **"Theater outcomes by Launch date"** followed by Centered Overlay.
 ## Results
 ### Theater Outcomes based on launch Date:
-    the month that launched the most successful Kickstarter campaigns was May.
-However, January, June, July and October all had roughly the same number of failed campaigns launched.
+    1. The month that launched the most successful Kickstarter campaigns was May, but diminish by the end of the year.
+    2. January, June, July and October all had roughly the same number of failed campaigns launched.
+### Outcomes based on Goals:
+    Instead of one large spike, the lines trend all over and less predictable.